 People want the big numbers, but how many people can, actually hand on heart, claim to be able to break 1400 watts?
 More importantly how many of those people can deploy that during a Zwift race?

-Ok, given the huge range of Zwift user, I can actually think of three well known Zwift riders, that might be able to break that 1400 barrier, Tim Cartwright, Scottie Weiss and Shane Miller. =But even so, probably not during a race, which is basically what we are talking about.
+Ok, given the huge range of Zwift user base, I can actually think of three well known Zwift riders, that might be able to break that 1400 barrier, Tim Cartwright, Scottie Weiss and Shane Miller. =But even so, probably not during a race, which is basically what we are talking about.

 There may be people who initially scoff at the fact that a turbo trainer manufacturer would even consider ensuring their that unit works on a game.
 But since Zwift came out of beta, the concept that turbo trainers are purely a thing for “training” is well and truly dead.
 Just take a look at the ferocity with which results are contested on Zwift, and how the community has set up Zwift Power to get an oversight on the races that happen on Watopia.